 The problem \eqref{eq:maxproblem} becomes increasingly complex as $m$ increases.
 For $m=3$, the problem is essentially already solved in \cite{Sastre:2018:SMARTPOLY} since an explicit procedure is provided to compute almost all polynomials of degree $8$ with $m=3$ multiplications, i.e.,

-For $m=4$, similar constructions are also provided in \cite{Sastre:2018:SMARTPOLY}, providing a method for degree $12$.
+For $m=4$, similar constructions are also provided in \cite{Sastre:2018:SMARTPOLY}, yielding a method for degree $12$.
 An alternate approach requiring fewer assumptions on the monomial coefficients is given in Section~\ref{sec:fourmult}.
-From Figure~\ref{fig:reduced}, we see that this is the highest admissible degree and therefore conclude that this is optimal.
+From Figure~\ref{fig:reduced}, we see that this is the highest admissible degree and therefore conclude that it is optimal.

-For $m\ge 5$ we were not able to solve the problem analytically, and instead resort to computational tools.
+For $m\ge 5$ we were not able to solve the problem analytically and instead resorted to computational tools.
 More precisely, we frame the problem with a given reduction and structure as a system of polynomial equations.
-For $m=5$ we use the package HomotopyContinuation.jl \cite{HomotopyContinuation.jl}, to find, as far as we can tell, all solutions.
+For $m=5$, we use the package HomotopyContinuation.jl \cite{HomotopyContinuation.jl} to find, as far as we can tell, all solutions.
 For $m=6$ and $m=7$, the system was too complicated, and we were not able to find solutions with this package.
-However, by using the software \cite{jarlebring:2023:graphs}, we were able to construct locally convergent iterative methods, and we successfully found solutions in all specified test cases.
-These simulations combined with reasoning with admissible degrees in Figure~\ref{fig:reduced}, we state conjectures concerning the solution to \eqref{eq:maxproblem}.
+However, by using the software \cite{jarlebring:2023:graphs}, we were able to construct locally convergent iterative methods and successfully found solutions in all specified test cases.
+These simulations combined with reasoning based on admissible degrees in Figure~\ref{fig:reduced}, led us to state conjectures concerning the solution to \eqref{eq:maxproblem}.
 For reproducibility, all simulations (including starting values) are provided in the publicly available GitHub repository: \url{https://github.com/GustafLorentzon/polynomial-set-paper}.